-As described in the Risk Factor "If the Issuer does not generate positive cash flows it will be unable to fulfil its debt obligations" above, there is a risk that the Issuer may not be able to fulfil its payment obligations in respect of the Notes.
-Upon the occurrence of any event specified in Condition 9 (including, inter alia, failure to make scheduled payments in respect of the Notes), Notes may be declared immediately due and payable by a Noteholder.
-If the Noteholders were to request repayment of their Notes upon the occurrence of an event of default, the Issuer cannot assure that he will be able to pay the required amount in full.
+As described in the Risk Factor "If the Issuer does not generate positive cash flows it will be unable to fulfil its debt obligations" above, there is a risk that the Issuer may not be able to fulfil its payment obligations in respect of the Securities.
+Any non-payment of amounts due in relation to the Securities may result in Holders having to institute proceedings for an Issuer Winding-up in order for Holders to prove and/or claim in respect of the Securities in an Issuer Winding-up.